On this page

 - Support turning off view optimization with

-- ODBC driver on macOS should install in versioned directories
+- MongoDB BI Connector ODBC Driver on macOS should install in versioned directories

-- Fix ODBC driver installer issue on macOS that caused unicode driver to be reported as ANSI
+- Fix MongoDB BI Connector ODBC Driver installer issue on macOS that caused unicode driver to be reported as ANSI

-Released version 1.2.0 of the MongoDB ODBC Driver.
+Released version 1.2.0 of the MongoDB BI Connector ODBC Driver.

 Released Sep 21, 2018